saranpan/JobsDB-WebScraper/README.md

 Jobsdb is a platform for finding job.
 All you need to do is inputting the relavant keyword for your job

-We was inspired to scrape all of the relavant job respect to the keyword the user want to.
+We were inspired to scrape all of the relavant job respect to the keyword the user want to on jobsdb.com.

 So, basically, the input for our web scraper is a keyword to search like 'doctor','data','chemistry' etc. The output that our webscraper (WebsDB) return will be in form of a table which contains many features of each job